EdDataScienceEES/tutorial-zmancekpali/Tutorial text.md

 ```r
 ggmap::register_google(key = "your key here", write = TRUE) #register your own Google API Key here
 ```
-If you can't get your key to work for any reason, feel free to use mine to complete the tutorial (AIzaSyDnersipSvcXuK4tCDbr8NOpa-qsrYf9pc).

 To complete the setup, import the two datasets and familiarise yourself with the data:
 ```r